alvaroalea/QL_Qsound2/README.md

 Write 0xC3000 ->  Write Address Register

-Read  0xC3000 -> Read Read Status
+Read  0xC3000 -> Read Status

 Write 0xC3002 -> Write Register Value

-Read  0xC3002 -> Read Read Register Value
+Read  0xC3002 -> Read Register Value

 There is no way to know which Clock is selected or Stereo type, this is handmade selections.